Strange metal from incoherent bosons: Results

 First, let us consider that the diffusive bosons have spin-zero, i.e., the spins of the electron pairs have the symmetry of a singlet.
 The Zeeman coupling to the spin of the electrons (diagram in Fig.~(\ref{Fig:diag}a)) renormalizes the bosonic mass term.
 The resulting renormalization is independent of the magnetic field $H$ and is given by

-where $\mu_T=\tilde{g}_b T \log(\gamma T/\mu_0)$ Hence, the mass-renormalization is insensitive to the magnetic field (details provided in Appendix~\ref{App:Singlet}).
-On the other hand, since the orbital contribution Eq.~(\ref{eq:10}) gives a term in $H^{2}$, it leads to a $H^2$ dependence of the MR (evaluated in detail in Appendix~\ref{App:MR_Singlet}).
+where $\mu_T=\tilde{g}_b T \log(\gamma T/\mu_0)$ (details provided in Appendix~\ref{App:Singlet}).
+On the other hand, since the orbital contribution Eq.~(\ref{eq:10}) gives a term in quadratic in $H$, it leads to a $H^2$ dependence of the MR (evaluated in detail in Appendix~\ref{App:Singlet}).
 The regimes are then determined by the maximum among $\mu_0$ and $\mu_T$.
 The MR is given by